franciscofbc/franciscofbc/README.md

 i'm graduated in Computer Science at Unijui and at the moment i'm taking a course on EBAC to become a full stack dev

-currently i have been studying skills related to front end like **ReactJS, Styled Components and TypeScript**
+currently i have been studying skills related to front end like **React, Styled Components and TypeScript**

 fell free to contact me <!--on [likedin](https://www.linkedin.com/in/francisco-berti-da-cruz-b846975a/)-->

-some of my projcts you can find here: https://my-personal-portfolio-fcc.vercel.app/
+some of my projects you can find here: https://my-personal-portfolio-fcc.vercel.app/

 *currently i'm in a carrear transition*